Hiring Company Secretarial Services Singapore is the Right Move

 - These services strictly follow the rules and regulations of ACRA which maximize the chances of faultless statutory compliance.

 - Outsourcing your compliance to the qualified company secretary supplied by these services unburdens you from the stress of having to deal with the task.

-- A foreign entrepreneur needs to hire an incorporation services provider for his or her incorporation.
+- A foreign entrepreneur needs to hire a reliable registered filing agent for his or her incorporation.
 It is advisable for them to also hire a qualified company secretary from these services.
 The whole package may cost them less than what they would pay for individual services.

 - After hiring these services, you get to enjoy dedicated services of a company secretary having vast experience in compliance related matters.

 The company secretary acts as the compliance officer of the organization.
 The professional is tasked with communicating, among other things, the due dates of the company’s statutory filing and AGM to the directors and shareholders.
 Its prime responsibility is to coordinate with the regulating agencies like Accounting and Corporate Regulatory Authority (ACRA), Inland Revenue Authority of Singapore (IRAS), Ministry of Manpower (MOM), etc.

 Who can Act as a Company Secretary in Singapore